J.P. Crawford Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

+- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.

-- The Rays have a 3.80 team ERA that ranks third among all MLB pitching staffs.
+- The Rays' 3.78 team ERA ranks third among all league pitching staffs.

-- The Rays give up the second-fewest home runs in baseball (146 total, one per game).
+- Rays pitchers combine to allow 146 home runs (one per game), the least in baseball.

-- His most recent appearance was on Saturday against the Cleveland Guardians, when the right-hander tossed 4 2/3 innings, surrendering four earned runs while giving up nine hits.
+- In his most recent appearance on Sunday, the right-hander threw five innings against the Cleveland Guardians, giving up one earned run while surrendering three hits.

-- The 27-year-old has an ERA of 4.69, with 7.4 strikeouts per nine innings, in 23 games this season.
-Opponents have a .280 batting average against him.
+- The 22-year-old has amassed an ERA of 5.31, with 12 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.